googleapis/gapic-generator/DEVELOPMENT.md

     sudo apt-get install git-remote-google

-Currently, several projects need to be cloned onto your local machine and build in a certain order.
+Currently, several projects need to be cloned onto your local machine and be built in a certain order.

 The short version to install those is to execute the `enroll.sh` script.